ChartsAndRecreation/Portfolio/content/authors/admin/_index.md

 title: Kaleb King
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I'm a business analyst for Construction Forms; an industry leader in the engineering and manufacture of concrete pumping equipment and other abrasion resistant pipe.
+I have over a decade of experience in accounting with an emphasis on accounts receivable and sales tax.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Over the past few years, I have discovered my passion for data and I'm currently enrolled in the [University of Wisconsin Master of Science in Data Science](https://datasciencedegree.wisconsin.edu/) program.
+My journey in data science started in an effort to avoid the eternal shame of finishing last place in my fantasy football league.
+While I enjoyed a modest improvement the following year, moving from 9th place to 5th place, I found myself wondering how I could apply these tools to other aspects of my professional and personal life.
+Since then I've written countless SQL queries, dashboards, and markdown documents.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.